bloock/bloock-managed-api/README.md

 ```
 docker compose -f docker-compose-memdb.yaml up
 ```
 The default Docker Compose file uses MemDB.
-You can execute the service with make up, which will build the application and start the service in a Docker container.
+You can execute the service with `make up` command, which will build the application and start the service in a Docker container.